vzaidman/htz-frontend/README.md

 $ yarn run styleguide
 ```

+## Adding and removing npm dependencies inside packages
+Thanks to Yarn Workspaces and Lerna, adding (installing) npm dependencies inside
+each of our different packages Just Works™, taking care of hoisting and managing
+common dependencies.

+However, there is currently [a bug](https://github.com/yarnpkg/yarn/issues/4334)
+that occurs when running `yarn remove` inside a workspace directory.
+Until this is resolved, a temporary workaround for uninstalling dependencies
+would be to manually remove the undesired dependency from the workspace's `package.json`
+and run `yarn` from the root directory.

 ## Scripts

 These are found in [package.json](package.json) and may be run with `yarn run <script>`